American Folk Art Museum: Collection

+Other recent acquisitions include works from the Audrey B. Heckler collection, including dozens of masterpieces by the likes of Aloïse Corbaz, William Edmondson, Madge Gill, Morris Hirshfield, Martín Ramírez, and Adolf Wölfli.
+The museum announced in April 2025 that it received a major gift of five masterworks by Morris Hirshfield from the Estate of Maria and Conrad Janis, son of legendary art dealer and gallerist Sidney Janis, comprising one of the most significant groups of Hirshfield paintings donated to an institution in recent years.

 Additionally, the museum has a large collection of archives, artist files, films, recordings, photographs, original research, historical records, and other assorted and valuable ephemera.
 Most notably, the museum holds the largest collection of archival materials from self-taught artist Henry Darger.